 Overview of EKU Travel Regulations

 Eastern Kentucky University follows the travel requirements and procedures found on EKU's Policy and Regulation website.
+(If the link to the Travel policy is unavailable, the policy may be undergoing review.)
 These regulations apply to everyone traveling on official University business.
 This includes employees, students, and contractors.

-Travel to Canada: Travel to Canada will follow the same procedures as out of state travel.
-The "Request for Out of State Travel" form must be completed and submitted to Accounting & Financial Services at least five (5) days prior to any trip.
-All amounts shown on the travel voucher must be converted to U.S. funds with documentation attached certifying the actual exchange rate of currency during the trip.
-Please visit www.oanda.com or www.xe.com or other online currency conversion websites for assistance with obtaining exchange rates and conversions.
+Travel to Canada: All amounts shown on the travel voucher must be converted to U.S. funds with documentation attached certifying the actual exchange rate of currency during the trip.
+Please visit www.oanda.com or other online currency conversion websites for assistance with obtaining exchange rates and conversions.

 - Meal reimbursement is based on actual expenses, not per diem.